zloidemon/zloidemon.github.com/_posts/2013-09-29-dtrace-integration-features.md

 DTrace in tarantool
 -----

-Pre release of DTrace in [tarantool].
+A pre-release of DTrace is available in [tarantool].
 If you run box.cjson.encode() function, You'll able to see data for encoding and len.

 Example commands in command line tarantool client: